MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/assessing-network-connectivity.md

 - When considering using Office 365 for any of the included services such as Skype for Business Online voice, video, or meeting capabilities, customers must complete an end to end network assessment and meet requirements using our Skype Operations Framework.
 These customers will have several options to meet specific requirements for cloud connectivity, including ExpressRoute.

-Have a look at Microsoft's case study [Optimizing network performance for Microsoft Office 365](https://msdn.microsoft.com/en-us/library/mt450488.aspx).
 If you're evaluating Office 365 and aren't sure where to begin with your network assessment or have found network design challenges that you need assistance to overcome, please work with your Microsoft account team.

-Also, read [Office 365 Network Connectivity Principles](https://aka.ms/o365networkingprinciples) to understand the connectivity principles for securely managing Office 365 traffic and getting the best possible performance.
-This article will help you understand the most recent guidance for securely optimizing Office 365 network connectivity.

 ## The Office 365 Network Onboarding tool